 A cooperative agreement between industry and education, which allows students to utilize and refine skills previously learned in their educational process.
 All work is performed in accordance with industry standards and guidelines, and supervised by industry and school representatives.

-successfully completed all previous required AUMP core courses.

-Academic Service Fee: \$90.00 AUMP 1053
+Prerequisites: Student must be in good academic standing and have successfully completed all previous required AUMP core courses.
+Academic Service Fee: \$90.00